rodrigoelp/little-stories/Unlikely adventures/16-Chapter-16.md

 The children remained on the floor, panting and tired.

-The sound of balls of sand exploding echoed against the walls, as a reminder to the children, about what would happen if they have hurried towards the vast emptiness.
+The sound of balls of sand exploding echoed against the walls, it was a reminder to the children about what would happen if they have hurried towards the vast emptiness.